antmicro/benchalot/README.md

 ### Advanced Configuration

-This configuration file is used to measure size difference between a file compressed by `gzip`, `bzip2` and `xz` It also measures how much time it takes to compress and decompress a file.
+The configuration file below is used to measure size difference between a file compressed by `gzip`, `bzip2` and `xz` It also measures how much time it takes to compress and decompress a file.

  <!--name="example-advanced"-->